a world premiere by Jennifer A. Kokai & Oliver Kokai-Means

 Alicia Washington (Pig or Sam, depending on the performance) is the Artistic Director of Good Company Theatre in Ogden.
 Recent stage work includes DIARY OF A WORM, A SPIDER, A FLY (Salt Lake Acting Company) and eight tours of Intermountain HealthCare’s LIVE WELL School Program.
 She has taught theatre to and for youth in public schools in Ogden School District and for the Egyptian Theatre in Park City.

-ZOMBIE THOUGHTS also has a student workshop production at State Fair Community College in Missouri May 11, 2018 and a second touring production at Building Better People Productions this fall in Maryland!
+ZOMBIE THOUGHTS also had a student workshop production at State Fair Community College in Missouri this past May with a second touring production at Building Better People Productions in Maryland this fall and a school production at St. Andrew’s Priory in Hawaii, also this fall!
 Click here for details on production rights.

 Click here to download